olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 This guide describes how to use the system once you have access.
 For instructions on how to gain access, see our :doc:`Quantum Access </quantum/quantum_access>` page instead.

-Quantinuum's documentation for both Nexus and the H-Series devices can be found here: https://docs.quantinuum.com/
+Quantinuum's documentation for both Nexus and the Quantinuum Systems can be found here: https://docs.quantinuum.com/

 Features
 --------

-The complete set of Quantinuum System Model H1 and Model H2 hardware specifications and operations, can be found in their `H-Series User Guide <https://docs.quantinuum.com/h-series/user_guide/hardware_user_guide/access.html>`__.
+The complete set of Quantinuum System Model H2 and Helios hardware specifications and operations, can be found in their `Quantinuum Systems User Guide <https://docs.quantinuum.com/systems/user_guide/hardware_user_guide/access.html>`__.

 Features include, but are not limited to: